SAP-archive/teched2019-cloud-cf-product-list/README.md

 # Scenario

 Secure the Product List application by using a flexible authorization framework - OAuth 2.0.
 The authorization code grant of OAuth 2.0 provides an excellent security mechanism to grant only authorized users access to your application and its data.
-With the SAP XS Advanced Application Router, the SAP XS UAA OAuth authorization service and Spring Boot you have outstanding tools at your fingertips to configure roles, assign them to users and, finally, implement role checks in your application.
+With the SAP XS Advanced Application Router, the SAP XSUAA OAuth authorization service and Spring Boot you have outstanding tools at your fingertips to configure roles, assign them to users and, finally, implement role checks in your application.

 # Understanding OAuth 2.0 Components